YA9/complexity-project-2/reports/final_report.md

 <!-- <br></br> -->

 It is (subjectively) noticeable that much more detail is preserved in the replication algorithm.
-However, there is a more objective metric that can be used to measure the distances between color images. the delta_E function from the Python colour library can also analyze distances between images.
-The following are the results: The Delta E between the the inputted Aysha image and the replication is 45.31, whereas the Delta E between the input image and the color extension is 26.68.
+However, there is a more objective metric that can be used to measure the distances between color images.
+The delta_E function from the Python colour library can also analyze distances between images.
+The following are the results: The Delta E between the inputted Aysha image and the replication is 45.31, whereas the Delta E between the input image and the color extension is 26.68.
 There is a clear objective distinction between the quality of the images.

 <!-- <br></br> -->